Best Places to Eat in Alaska according to Alaskans

 - V’s Cellar Door: Super popular and delicious Mexican Korean fusion spot downtown

-- Tracy’s Crab Shack: Not a shack, and super touristy but also delicious.
+- Tracy’s Crab Shack: Not a shack, and super touristy but also delicious and extremely popular with locals, including the fishing guides, so you know it’s good.
 You won’t go wrong with seafood in Juneau!

 - The Hangar: Another busy and somewhat touristy spot that is also popular with locals (especially in the off season), fantastic seafood in a historic airplane hangar